False Memory Syndrome Foundation: History

+Board members

-Members of the FMS Foundation Scientific Advisory Board included a number of members of the National Academy of Sciences and Institute of Medicine: Aaron T. Beck, Rochel Gelman, Lila Gleitman, Ernest Hilgard (deceased), Philip S. Holzman, Elizabeth Loftus, Paul R. McHugh, and Ulric Neisser.
+Members of the FMS Foundation Scientific Advisory Board included a number of members of the National Academy of Sciences and Institute of Medicine: Aaron T. Beck, Rochel Gelman, Lila Gleitman, Ernest Hilgard, Philip S. Holzman, Elizabeth Loftus, Paul R. McHugh, and Ulric Neisser.
 The Scientific Advisory Board included both clinicians and researchers.
 The FMS Foundation was funded by contributions and had no ties to any commercial ventures.
+Ralph Underwager and his wife Hollida Wakefield were founding members of the foundation's scientific advisory board in 1993 when his comments from a 1991 article in Paidika: The Journal of Paedophilia came to public awareness.
+The article contained statements which were interpreted as supportive of paedophilia.
+In the controversy that followed, Underwager resigned from the FMSF's scientific advisory board.
+Underwager later claimed that the quotations in the Paidika article were taken out of context, used to discredit his ability to testify in courts and, through guilt by association, damage the reputation of the FMSF.
+Wakefield remained as a board member.

-The FMSF dissolved on December 31, 2019, quoting the increasing number of internet forums for people concerned about false memories to meet on outside of the Foundation.
+The FMSF dissolved on December 31, 2019, quoting the increasing number of supportive avenues online for discussion regarding false memories.
+With the increased education of the legal system regarding false or recovered memories, the need for the FMSF had declined.